a-ayesh/TCP-Chatroom/README.md

 # TCP Chatroom

+Computer Networks Project: "Create an environment using remote client/server architecture and multi-threading".

 This is a Python implementation of a TCP chatroom using sockets.
 It allows multiple users to connect to a server and chat with each other in real time.
 Some of the features include:

-- Admin mode: only users with admin privileges can kick or ban other users from the chatroom.
+- **Admin mode**: only users with admin privileges can kick or ban other users from the chatroom.
-- Kick functionality: admins can kick users from the chatroom.
+- **Kick functionality**: admins can kick users from the chatroom.
-- Ban functionality: admins can ban users from the chatroom, preventing them from reconnecting.
+- **Ban functionality**: admins can ban users from the chatroom, preventing them from reconnecting.
-- Private messaging: users can send private messages to each other.
+- **Private messaging**: users can send private messages to each other.

 ## Getting started